ulthiel/CoxeterGroups.jl/Readme.md

 ## Development

 Checkout the code, change directory in, and start the julia shell.
-To run tests:
+To run tests, first activate the package, then run the `test` command repeatedly while editing.

     pkg> activate .
     pkg> test

+To build the documentation:

+    julia --project=docs/  docs/make.jl